 - City of Cleveland Division of Water 216-664-3130

 - City of Cleveland Heights Water Department 216-291-5995

 - City of North Royalton 440-582-6234

 Q. I received a letter about a new Regional Stormwater Management Program fee.
 What is this?

 A. Our Regional Stormwater Management Program is designed to address stream flooding, erosion, and water-quality issues across our service area.
 These projects are funded based on a fee assessed on the amount of impervious surface (such as driveways, parking lots, and rooftops) on a customer's property.
-This fee will begin in January 2013.
-In November and December of 2012, we sent customers personalized letters about the fees, their estimated charges, and credit opportunities.
 Learn more about the program.
-Note: This program was suspended in September 2013 after a decision by the Ohio Eighth District Court of Appeals.
-Learn more.

 Q. I am a Senior Citizen.
 Do you have reduced rates for the elderly?

 A. Homestead Rates are available for customers who are 65 years or older, or under 65 who are totally disabled.
-The property must be owner-occupied and the total household income must be under $32,000.
-The 2015 Homestead rate for the Subdistrict 1 (City of Cleveland) is $41.85 per mcf (1,000 cubic feet of water).
-For Subdistrict 2 (Suburbs), the Homestead sewer rate is $43.25 per mcf.
+The property must be owner-occupied and total household income limits do apply.
+See our Rates page for details.

 Q. Why do I pay sewer charges for water used filling my pool or watering my grass?